Shayype White Paper

 he/she needed to.

-Alongside all this, the idea of “two step”
+Alongside all this, the idea of “two step verification”

-companies like Microsoft continue to use this method as an alternative to true
+despite this, many companies like Microsoft continued to use this method as an

 and Ten